-not extend to the conversion of computer language (e.g. machinereadable instructions, source codes or object codes) into text.
-However, where a code represents a particular meaning, the personal information controller must explain the meaning of that code to the individual. example, if the personal information held by the organization includes the age range of the individual, and that is represented by a particular code (e.g., "1" means 18-25 years old, "2" means "26-35 years old, etc.), then when providing the individual with such a code, the organization shall explain to the individual what age range that code represents.
+not extend to the conversion of computer language (e.g. machinereadable instructions, source codes or object codes) into text. where a code represents a particular meaning, the personal information controller must explain the meaning of that code to the individual. example, if the personal information held by the organization includes the age range of the individual, and that is represented by a particular code (e.g., "1" means 18-25 years old, "2" means "26-35 years old, etc.), then when providing the individual with such a code, the organization shall explain to the individual what age range that code represents.

-Where individual requests access to his or her information, that information should be provided in the language in which it is currently held. information is held in a language different to the language of original collection, and if the individual requests the information be provided that original in language, an organization should supply information in the original language if the individual pays the cost of translation.
+Where individual requests access to his or her information, that information should be provided in the language in which it is currently held. information is held in a language different to the language of original collection, and if the individual requests the information be provided original that language, should organization supply the information in the original language if the individual pays the cost of translation.